 Ladeana (Autry) Bell - is a licensed psychological examiner who has worked in the mental health field in a variety of settings since 1993.
 Ladeana has one teenage daughter, two guinea pigs, and a boxer dog that keep her busy.
 Ladeana has a natural strength as an advocate and a strong desire to promote awareness of suicide as a public health concern.
 Having both professional and familial experiences with suicidal behaviors and suicide has fueled her passion to make a difference.

-Marcey Ball lost her 14 year old son to suicide in February 2009, which changed their family lives forever.
-Marcey’s daughter, Nikki, became involved with suicide awareness in high school during her senior year and has sense graduated.
-Nikki has been a “huge source of strength for so many people around her.
-We speak to students and the community to raise awareness and for fellow survivors sharing our story”.
-Marcey’s husband, Andy, currently is a police officer with there local police department.
-He knows first hand how ‘miss leading’ the media can be when reporting on suicides.
-She currently has her associates degree in accounting and will be graduating in 2015 with a bachelors degree in business.
-Being involved, bringing awareness and helping educate the community with all regards to all aspects of suicide is her top goal.
-Her and the family live in Centerton, Arkansas.
+Marcey Ball lost her 14 year old son to suicide in February 2009.
+Marcey’s daughter, Nikki, became involved with suicide awareness her senior year of high school.
+Nikki has been a huge source of strength for so many people around her.
+Marcey and her daughter speak with students and the community to raise awareness for survivors by sharing their family story.
+Marcey's husband, Andy, currently is a police officer and understands first hand how ‘miss leading’ the media can be when reporting on suicides.
+She currently has her associates degree in accounting and will be graduating with a bachelors degree in business this year.
+Being involved, bringing awareness and helping educate the community about mental health is her top priority.
+Her and the family live in Rogers, Arkansas.

 Vicki Stanley- is a member of First Baptist Church in Hot Springs, AR.
 Married to her “best friend and soul-mate”, Larry Stanley.
 Although she has suffered from depression for the last 15 years, her passion to further the mission of AFSP became prevalent with the loss of her 29 year old son, Christopher, to suicide in 2011.
 Vicki is an Event Coordinator by profession, but eradicating the stigma of depression and mental illness in the public’s eye with regards to suicide is her life’s mission.
 “I want to educate the public about suicide and share my survivor story with anyone who feels that no one else understands.”